 Not because we want to work against the interests of our parents or grandparents, but because we believe in a Canada that works for all generations.

 Together, we're amplifying the voice of young Canadians

 in their 20s, 30s and 40s.

 A Voice in Politics

 We run people-powered campaigns advancing bold solutions to the 360-degree squeeze.
 And when you’re too busy to get involved in those, we suit up and advocate on your behalf!

 A Voice in the Market

 We negotiate discounts to help you save time and money, and to help us all live more sustainably.
 If you lack old-school employer benefits, our Member Perks may help!

 Cutting Edge Research

-The Gen Squeeze lab @ the University of BC provides analysis to help you explain to friends & family why so many younger Canadians are struggling, and what we can do about it!
+The Gen Squeeze lab at the University of BC provides analysis to help you explain to friends and family why so many younger Canadians are struggling, and what we can do about it!